Want to see how we do chatbot analytics? Join us for a product demo webinar.

 As with any project, organizing delivery around a project management system will help you keep track of the work being done, and will allow you to update key stakeholders on the progress, highlighting any roadblocks along the way that may need to be removed.

-Measure bot performance
+4. Measure bot performance

 The final step in the bot management cycle requires you to measure the impact on performance.
-The ability to demonstrate performance changes over time goes a long way to proving the value of conversational AI, justifying the investment, and fuelling decisions to further invest in the team and tools to manage a high-performing bot program.
+The ability to demonstrate performance changes over time goes a long way to proving the value of conversational AI, justifying the investment, and fueling decisions to further invest in the team and tools to manage a high-performing bot program.

-Final words on AI bot management strategies
+Final words on AI and chatbot management strategies

-It is clear that conversational bots are here to stay.
-And, as a chatbot owner, the power is in your hands to embrace the potential, and activate those improvements that will result in greater customer experience and drive business results.
-A strong bot management practice will help you deliver on the promise of conversational AI.
-Additionally, as chatbot technology advances, being able to identify and prioritize an actionable improvement plan is key to keep your automation rates high, your customers engaged, and show the ROI of your virtual agents.
+A strong chatbot management practice will help you deliver on the promise of conversational AI.
+As chatbot technology advances, being able to identify and prioritize an actionable improvement plan is key to keep your automation rates high, your customers engaged, and show the ROI of your virtual agents.